First Responder Safety

 - If a downed power line or equipment is touching other potentially conductive objects (fence, shed, automobile, etc.) consider them to be energized as well.

 - Do not attempt to move any downed power lines or remove any meters.
-Wait for utility personnel to safely correct the situation.
+Wait for PNM crews to safely correct the situation.

 - Do not spray water or foam sprays on wires or energized electrical equipment, even if there is a fire.
 Wait for PNM to arrive and safely de-energize the circuit or meter.

 - Gloves, footwear, clothing and equipment will not eliminate your risk of electric shock and injury, if they are not rated for this specific purpose.

 - Power lines that have not been de-energized by PNM crews can become re-energized at any time, automatically and/or by remote control.

 Scenes with a vehicle in contact with downed lines or electrical equipment

 - Do not approach or touch the vehicle or piece of equipment if downed wires or electrical equipment are in contact with it.
 Consider the downed wires or equipment and the vehicle or equipment as energized.

 - Visually check the occupant(s) from a safe distance and have them remain in the vehicle or on the equipment unless it is a life-threatening situation.